Awards - Promoting Bird Study in Virgina

 Criteria and eligibility: The Murray Award was established in 1980 to honor the Rev. J. J. Murray, Sr., a charter member of the VSO and the editor of its journal, The Raven, from its inception until 1969.
 The award is designed to promote graduate and undergraduate research, and the research must consist of current or projected field studies on Virginia birds.
-Proposals will be judged for their scientific merit and the likelihood that the work will make a meaning contribution to our understanding of Virginia avifauna.
+Proposals will be judged for their scientific merit and the likelihood that the work will make a meaningful contribution to our understanding of Virginia avifauna.
 Upon completion of the research, the recipient will be asked to present the results at a VSO annual meeting, and are encouraged to publish the results in an appropriate journal.
 The recipient will also be awarded a one-year membership in the VSO.

 Please send proposals or requests for information to:

-Department of Biology & Chemistry
+Department of Biology & Center for Environmental Studies

 In 1983, the Virginia Society of Ornithology Board of Directors approved the James Eike Service Award, named in honor of James Eike, a member of the Virginia Society of Ornithology from 1933 until his death in 1983.
 Eike’s long and faithful service, his dedication, and his enthusiasm in promoting the work of the VSO gave him a unique status in the organization.
 The recipient is recognized by the presentation of a silver Raven pin.
 The first pin was given to Claire Eike, in honor of her late husband for whom the award was named.
 The James Eike Service Award is given to recognize a VSO member for outstanding service to the Virginia Society of Ornithology.
 Eligibility for consideration would include service as an officer, board member, foray director, field trip leader, or other contributions to the organization.